-New York Language Center offers general student orientations and F1 student orientations at all branches.
-The orientation is announced and is every Monday at the Midtown school and Monday or Tuesdays at the Manhattan Uptown and Jackson Heights schools.
-For evening and weekend part-time program, the orientation takes place at the start of a new session.
+New York Language Center offers general student orientation and F1 student orientation.
+The orientation is announced and students are expected to attend.
+There is also in-class orientation at the start of a new session.
 Students who miss the orientation may schedule a one-on-one orientation with an NYLC International Student Advisor if they are on F1 status or with an Academic Coordinator if they are not on F1 status.
 NYLC is an open access school, and students may visit NYLC advisors every weekday before or after classes.
 Students may schedule an appointment to see a specific advisor for important issues.
-For questions about housing, activities, medical insurance, university applications, referral to a medical professional, or anything else you may also call (212) 268-6500 and ask for the Director of Student Life or for F1 status questions, the Principal Designated School Official in the International Student Office.
+For questions about housing, activities, medical insurance, university applications, referral to a medical professional, or anything else you may also call (212) 678-5800 and ask for the Head of Student Life or for F1 status questions, the Principal Designated School Official.